verdict-project/verdict-project.github.io/documentation/success/index.md

 		<div class="col-md-8 col-sm-8 col-xs-12">
 			 <a href="https://locally.io/">LOCALLY</a>
 			 is a leading company in location data intelligence and real-time consumer engagement.
-			 LOCALLY was interested in building a web-based platform where its customers can interact (or play) with its massive amount of location data capturing people's mobile activities.
+			 LOCALLY is interested in building/offering a web-based platform where its customers can interact (or play) with its massive amount of location data capturing people's mobile activities.
 			 In building such a web platform, the essential part is achieving real-time responses